SIDES 0 comments

 • STUFFING INSTRUCTIONS

-• Preheat oven to 250 degrees F. Cut cool cornbread into 1 inch pieces and measure out about 8-9 cups ( you will have a little extra for snacking).
-Spread pieces (including crumbs) in an even layer on 2 baking sheets, and dry in oven for one hour.
+• Preheat oven to 250° (F).
+Cut cool cornbread into 1 inch pieces and measure out about 8-9 cups (you will have a little extra for snacking).
+Spread the pieces (including crumbs) in an even layer on 2 baking sheets, and dry in oven for one hour.

-• Butter an 11 x 7 (or equivalent) pan and set aside.
-Place dried out cornbread in a large bowl.
+• Butter an 11 x 7 (or equivalent- large enough to hold about 10 cups) baking dish and set aside.
+Place the dried out cornbread in a large bowl.
 Whisk together stock, half and half, and 1/2 tsp Kosher salt, and add to bowl with cornbread.
-Toss gently to coat, so that cornbread doesn’t break down into smaller pieces.
+Toss gently to coat, so that the cornbread doesn’t break down into smaller pieces.
 Set aside.

-• Add 2 tbsp butter to empty pan and once it melts, add onion, celery, garlic, and 1/4 tsp Kosher salt.
-Sauté until translucent and softened, scraping bottom to incorporate any sausage bits, about 7-8 minutes.
+• Add 2 tbsp butter to the empty pan and once it melts, add onion, celery, garlic, and 1/4 tsp Kosher salt.
+Sauté the vegetables until translucent and softened, scraping the bottom of the pan to incorporate any sausage bits, about 7-8 minutes.

-• Remove onion mixture from pan, and allow to cool for about 10 minutes.
+• Remove onion mixture from the pan, and allow to cool for about 10 minutes.

 • Season to taste with Kosher salt and black pepper.
 (This is why we haven’t added egg yet.
 It is okay to taste it in this state as all ingredients are safe to consume- even chicken stock).
 Once seasoning is adjusted, stir in egg.

-• Before cooking, pour off any liquid that remains in bottom of bowl.
-Transfer stuffing into buttered 11 x 7 (or equivalent) pan.
+• Stir the stuffing mixture gently a few times, pouring off any residual liquid that remains in the bottom of the bowl.
+Transfer the stuffing into the buttered baking dish.

-• Cook, uncovered, in a 400 degree oven until top is browned and crispy, about 45 minutes.
+• Cook, uncovered, in a 400° (F) oven until top is browned and crispy, about 45 minutes.